Member FDICFDIC-Insured - Backed by the full faith and credit of the U.S. Government

 • Guaranteeing big returns on an investment with little or no risk.

-• Offering a prize as part of sales pitch with no purchase necessary.
+• Offering a prize as part of a sales pitch with no purchase necessary.

 • Hang up!
 If you don’t recognize a phone number on your caller ID, don’t answer.

-• If you take a call and, if any of the danger signs listed above emerge, hang up.
+• If you take a call and any of the danger signs listed above emerge, hang up.

-• Be leery of caller ID.
-Scammers are able to make their phone numbers look like a familiar number.
+• Be cautious of caller ID.
+Scammers can make their phone numbers appear familiar.

-• Never, ever agree to pay anyone or provide any sensitive information over the phone unless it is through a call you initiate to a trusted person or business.
+• Never agree to pay anyone or provide any sensitive information over the phone unless it is through a call you initiate to a trusted person or business.

 • If a caller claims to be from the IRS, Social Security, or Medicare, hang up.
 These government agencies don’t initiate calls.